techaid-tech/lambeth-website/content/english/privacy-policy.md

 ## Online Privacy Policy Only

-This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Lambeth TechAid.
+This Privacy Policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or i scollected by Lambeth TechAid.
 This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent